cogsandsquigs/papermc-docker/README.md

 ## Running

-This container uses Alpine Linux, but it should work as normal regardless.
+This container uses Alpine Linux, but it should work as normal regardless (especially since `gcompat` is used in conjunction).
 If there are any issues, please don't hesitate to reach and create an issue.

-> [!NOTE]
-> By default, Spark is disabled due to it crashing on Alpine.
+Also here is a `docker-compose.yml` that can be used in conjunction which has an attached S3 backup solution.

 ### Ports